alex-montgomery/the-joke-expiditer/README.md

 3. **File size issues**: WhatsApp has a 16MB limit for videos.
 The tool automatically optimizes videos to fit within this limit, but extremely long or high-quality videos might result in reduced quality to meet the size requirement.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.